ORCID/ORCID-Source/orcid-api-web/tutorial/search.md

 ## A note about using search with diacritics

-If you search using the given names fields then our search will parse any letters or characters with diacritics and return all the words both with and without diacritics in them.
+The *given-and-family-names* field will parse any letters or characters with diacritics and return records with names both with and without diacritics in them.

 For example the following will all return records containing both 'Kårlsbeârd' and 'Karlsbeard':